MaT1g3R/Halp/deliverables/iteration-02.plan.md

 - PDF mock up to base our front code on
 - Finish basic front end UI code
 - Populate the GitHub board to keep track of progress

- * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.
- * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
-Why is it useful for your team?)
- * Be concise, yet precise.
-   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.